kirk-bond/ACSC-2018/challenges/jollyroger/README.md

 3. Reverse engineer the ELF file.
 Recognize that if the firmware version is changed to "jollyroger", it will print the flag.
-4. Reverse the checksum computation to determine that it's computing a crc32 of the text segment, skipping 8 bytes in the middle of the segment (the two embedded checksums).
+4. Reverse the checksum computation to determine that it's computing a crc32 of the text segment, skipping 4 bytes in the middle of the segment (the embedded checksum).
 Realize that these bytes that are being skipped are also in the custom header.
 5. Patch the version string to "jollyroger".
-6. Recompute the checksum of the text segment and the data segment.
+6. Recompute the checksum of the code segment.
-7. Replace the embedded checksums and the header checksums with the new recomputed ones.
+7. Replace the embedded checksum and the header checksum with the new recomputed one.
 8. Upload the file for a flag.

 ## Resources Required